Your Care Is at Our Core

 Physicians are patients’ biggest allies, and they are fighting to ensure Washingtonians have timely access to the care they need and deserve.
 In this op-ed and podcast, WSMA Past President Nariman Heshmati, MD, and WSMA CEO Jennifer Hanscom make the case that the loss of outpatient services in our state—essential services relied upon by all Washingtonians for wellness, preventive, and chronic care management—needs greater attention from our media and policymakers. #YourCareisAtOurCore.

-Originally published in The Seattle Times on May 20, 2024 and featured in the July/August 2024 issue of WSMA Reports, WSMA's print magazine.
+Read the op-ed (Originally published in The Seattle Times on May 20, 2024 and featured in the July/August 2024 issue of WSMA Reports, WSMA's print magazine.)

 Video: Your Care Is at Our Core